 Use on iOS Device

 The MDS icons and list of installed projects are shown in the Project Window.
 Three example projects are provided in Mobile Data for iOS, Field Service Report, Office Workstation and Track Assets; they are shown below and can be deleted if not required.
-In the second image of the Project Window below are shown additional Example projects provided in C:\Program Files (X86)\Mobile Data Studio\Examples\ or C:\Program Files\Mobile Data Studio\Examples\; install the additional Examples to test the system, they can be deleted afterwards (open Edit to delete).
+In the second image of the Project Window below are shown additional Example projects typically provided in C:\Program Files (X86)\Mobile Data Studio\Examples\; install the additional Examples to test the system, they can be deleted afterwards (open Edit to delete).
 The intial three example projects are matched to the same projects in C:\Program Files (X86)\Mobile Data Studio\Examples\.
 Click on a listed project to display Session Folders for Active Sessions, Sent Sessions and Deleted Sessions.
 The Sent folder provides reference access for users in the field to sessions that have been sent to Mobile Data Studio server.
 The Settings page provides a control for timing of 'purge' of sent and deleted sessions, from immediate out to 100 days.
 To avoid double entries in databases, sessions in the Sent folder cannot be re-sent to the Mobile Data Studio server.
 However, sent and deleted sessions can be duplicated and returned to the Active folder.

 Open the Active Sessions folder to open a session; initially the Session Window will be blank, tap the 'Start New Session' button to open a session, open sessions for the Field Service Report and Track Assets projects are shown below.

 When sessions are finished or saved they appear in the Session Window awaiting further management via the Session Menu at the bottom of the screen, shown via the Menu button.
 These controls apply both to sessions filled on the iOS device and to sessions sent to the iOS client device by the Mobile Data Studio server.
 Sessions that have arrived from the Mobile Data Studio server are shown in red.
 Marked sessions shown in green can be sent to the Mobile Data Studio server via TCP/IP either individually or in a batch.
 Please review page 11 Wireless (TCP/IP) functions to understand their operation.
 The Duplicate (Dup) function applies to individual selected sessions, providing a convenient duplicate of data, but as a unique new session.
-For projects installed to the iPad, the Visual Style Header should be screen resolution in pixels wide and 50 or 60 pixels high; see Office Workstation project on iPad below.
-Text font size may be convenient at size 12 on the iPad, and that will still be convenient for iPhone if the smaller screen iPhone is operated in Landscape rather than Portrait mode.
+For projects installed to the iPad, the Visual Style Header should be screen resolution in pixels wide and 50 or 60 pixels high. on Text font size may be convenient at size 12 on an iPad, and that will still be convenient for iPhone if the smaller screen iPhone is operated in Landscape rather than Portrait mode.

-Sessions on iPhone and iPad are organised in Session List Columns, as for Android and Windows Mobile devices.
+Sessions on iPhone and iPad are organised in Session List Columns, as for Android and Windows 10 Tablet devices.
 Data in a particular column can be sorted alphanumerically by tap to the top of the column and the header for the active column will be blue.
 See examples above.
 The columns can be re-sized from default by dragging the header; change of orientation from portrait to landscape (and vice versa) will reset columns to default.
 Session List Columns are essential to track sessions on mobile devices and are set in project Design mode via Project > Properties > Options.

 Translation of Menu Language

-The iPhone and iPad client side controls can be translated (see example adjacent) and the translated file can be offered wirelessly to clients via an option in the server side wireless options to Offer language translation file (via Setup, see page 11 Wireless).
+The iPhone and iPad client side menus and buttons can be translated (see example adjacent) and the translated file can be offered wirelessly to clients via an option in the server side wireless options to Offer language translation file (via Setup, see page 11 Wireless).
 This allows the language translation file, and any updates to it, to be distributed automatically.
-The ClientLanguage.ini file is found in C:\Program Files (x86)\Mobile Data Studio on the server and can be edited in Notepad.
+The ClientLanguage.ini file is found in C:\Program Files (x86)\Mobile Data Studio on the server side and can be edited in Notepad.
 The INI file is organised in logical sections; for most purposes only the menus and text of buttons need to be translated.
-The INI text file can also be used to customise instructions to mobile users.
+The INI text file can also be used to customise instructions to mobile client users.
 When translating to Simplified Chinese the INI text file should be saved as Unicode format.
 Following translation of INI, maintain a copy outside of the Mobile Data Studio program folder as upgrades to Mobile Data Studio will replace the ClientLanguage.ini file with original.
 Copy translated ClientLanguage.ini back into Mobile Data Studio program folder after upgrade to Mobile Data Studio.

 The ClientLanguage.ini file also enables customisation of menus and 'pop up' messages.
 For example, UpdateProjectMessage="A newer version of this project is available.
 Would you like to download it?"
 Could be changed to: UpdateProjectMessage="A newer version of this project is available.
 You MUST download it."